rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Conclusion

-Document formatting with admonitions, tables, numbered lists, and block quotes, can add clarity to your document.
+Document formatting with admonitions, tables, numbered lists, and block quotes can add clarity to your document.
 When using admonitions, take care to pick the correct type.
 This can make it easier to visually see the importance of the particular admonition.

 Overuse of any of these elements can simply add clutter where none is needed.
 Learning to use these formatting items conservatively and well can be very helpful to get your point across in a document.